 Grace Episcopal Church was pleased to announce in December 2013 its call to a new rector, The Reverend Stuart Craig Higginbotham.
-Learn more about Fr.
-Stuart and our Priest Associate Michael McCann below.
+Stuart was joined by The Reverend Dr. Cynthia Park in October 2014.
+We are also blessed at Grace to have The Reverend Michael McCann as our Priest Associate.
+Learn more about our clergy below.

 Fr.
 Stuart received his Masters of Divinity from Columbia Theological Seminary in Decatur, Georgia, and the Diploma in Anglican Studies from the School of Theology at the University of the South, Sewanee, Tennessee.
-He is currently studying in the Doctor of Ministry program at Sewanee.
+He is currently studying in the Doctor of Ministry program at Sewanee where he is focusing on spiritual theology and curriculum development.
 Prior to being ordained as an Episcopal priest, Fr.
-Stuart was both a hospital and hospice chaplain.
-He has offered classes, seminars and retreats throughout the Diocese of Atlanta and the broader Episcopal Church with an emphasis on inter-religious dialogue and experiences of contemplative prayer and spiritual leadership.
+Stuart served for two years as a hospice chaplain.
+He has offered classes, seminars and retreats throughout the Diocese of Atlanta and the broader Episcopal Church focusing on experiences of contemplative prayer, discernment, and spiritual leadership.

 His wife, Lisa, is an elementary school teacher.
-Both Stuart and Lisa grew up in southeast Arkansas, spending their days with large families, southern customs, and way too much sweet tea!
+Both Stuart and Lisa grew up in southeast Arkansas just over the bridge from Greenville, MS, spending their days with large families, southern customs, and way too much sweet tea!
 They met while studying at Lyon College, where for a brief stint Lisa was Stuart's boss!
 They have one daughter, Evelyn Clare, who loves to read, paint, and tell wonderful stories.
 Together, they love to cook, read, and spend time with friends and their children.

 The Rev. Dr. Cynthia Park, Associate Rector